Robert Leckey

-Robert Leckey is the current Dean of the McGill University Faculty of Law where he is also a full professor.
+Robert Leckey is a judge of the Superior Court of Quebec, District of Montreal.
+From 2016 to 2025, he was the Dean of McGill University's Faculty of Law.

 Education

-Robert Leckey graduated from Queen's University with a B.A.H. in English literature in 1997 and from McGill Law in 2002, where he served as Editor-in-Chief of the McGill Law Journal.
+Robert Leckey graduated from Queen's University with a BAH in English literature and History in 1997.
+In 2002 he graduated from McGill University Faculty of Law with BCL and LLB degrees.
+He served as Editor-in-Chief of the McGill Law Journal while at McGill University.
+He also pursued an academic exchange from 2001-2002 at Université de Paris, Paris-Panthéon-Assas University through the Conférence des recteurs et des principaux des universités du Québec (CREPUQ) program.

 After graduation he was a clerk to Justice Michel Bastarache at the Supreme Court of Canada.
-He then graduated from his S.J.D. from the University of Toronto Faculty of Law, where he was a Trudeau Scholar.
+He then graduated from his SJD from the University of Toronto Faculty of Law, where he was a Trudeau Scholar.